 The following taxonomy is defined for specific conformance classes of COAS implementations.
 An implementation claiming conformance to any of these classes must conform to all of the interfaces specified for that class.
 An implementation may claim conformance to multiple conformance classes as long as it is conformant to each one it claims.
-In order for an implementation to be COAS compliant, it must conform to at least one of the conformance classes in the table below.
+For an implementation to be COAS compliant, it must conform to at least one of the conformance classes in Table 1-1.

-Each row in the following table includes the specification for a different conformance class.
+Each row in Table 1-1 includes the specification for a different conformance class.
 The columns represent the interfaces on the AccessComponent.
-A star '' in a column indicates the conformance class in that row includes the interface of that column.
+A star '\' in a column indicates the conformance class in that row includes the interface of that column.